 - Rainfall drains off the roof into downspouts on the building and then into nearby catch basins or into the property's stormwater structures.

 - Walkways, stairs and areas outside doorways are other areas where impervious surfaces can be found.

 - Cement and/or concrete areas outside buildings are another type of impervious surface that can drain into the stormwater system.

 - Catch basins located on walkways can also drain into the stormwater systems on the property.

 Stormwater systems are structures such as vaults, rain gardens, permeable pavements and infiltration systems that provide water quality treatment and/or slow down stormwater flow from impervious surfaces like rooftops, driveways or walkways.

 As the owner of a stormwater system, you are responsible for ensuring that the system is operating properly in accordance to the Seattle Stormwater code.
 Seattle Public Utilities (SPU) may conduct on-site inspections to verify that your facility is functioning and maintained in order for you to receive or continue to receive credit.

 Single family home

 Typically, single family homes do not have stormwater systems that qualify for the Stormwater Facility Credit program.
 But you can still help improve water quality by installing green stormwater infrastructures.
-For information and technical assistance in installing green stormwater infrastructures on your property visit the Residential Rainwise program.
+For information and technical assistance in installing green stormwater infrastructures on your property visit the Rainwise program.